yeoman/yeoman/contributing.md

 * Make sure test-suite passes: `npm test`
 * Squash your commits
 * Write a convincing description of your PR and why we should land it
+* Check the indvidual project to see if there is a **contributing.md** or similar file as some project's have different requirements.